The Mentalist: Production

-welcomed the challenge of developing a popular show within the constraints of prime time network television and adapted his concept to fit.
-Heller describes the character of the Mentalist as being a combination of a Sherlock Holmes type and street psychic, part detective helping people and part con-artist selling people lies.
+welcomed the challenge of developing a popular show within the constraints of primetime network television and adapted his concept to fit.
+Heller describes the character of the Mentalist as being a combination of a Sherlock Holmes type and street psychic, part detective helping people and part con artist selling people lies.
 Wanting the character to have both physical and spiritual grace, Heller imagined someone like Cary Grant for the role.

-The show often set episodes based on fictional locales with names such as Salinger Mill and Rancho Rosa.
-Like the majority of American television shows, The Mentalist was mostly filmed within the studio zone in Los Angeles County, but occasionally filmed a few scenes on location in Sacramento.
+The Mentalist often sets episodes based on fictional locales with names such as Salinger Mill and Rancho Rosa.
+The show was mostly filmed within the studio zone in Los Angeles County, but occasionally filmed a few scenes on location in Sacramento.
 The structure used to represent the CBI headquarters in Sacramento is the back of the Pico House in downtown Los Angeles.
-On October 15, 2008, CBS ordered the first season of The Mentalist and the show was subsequently renewed annually from 2010, both in the domestic market and overseas.
+On October 15, 2008, CBS ordered the first season of The Mentalist and the show was renewed annually from 2010, both in the domestic market and overseas.